hCaptcha/react-hcaptcha/README.md

     This issue generally occurs when the component is re-rendered causing the current `useRef` to become stale, meaning the `ref` being used is no longer available in the DOM.

+2. #### Make sure you don't double-import the api.js script Importing the JS SDK twice can cause unpredictable behavior, so don't do a direct import separately if you are using react-hcaptcha.

+3. #### Make sure you are using `reCaptchaCompat=false` if you have the reCAPTCHA JS loaded on the same page.
+    The hCaptcha "compatibility mode" will interfere with reCAPTCHA, as it adds properties with the same name.
+If for any reason you are running both hCaptcha and reCAPTCHA in parallel (we recommend only running hCaptcha) then please disable our compatibility mode.

 ---
 ### Contributing